-• Accessing a teacher edition text or other source-including web sites and cell phone apps-providing solutions or answers beyond those already provided in the student text.
-(Odd-numbered answers in the back of a math text,

-• Getting well-intentioned assistance (e.g., from tutors, peers, parents, or other resources) that consistently produces higher grades on out-of-class work that the student cannot explain or replicate in the classroom.
+- Generative Artificial Intelligence (AI) tools when not approved by the student's teacher.
+These tools may include but are not limited to Grammarly, ChatGPT, etc.. - Accessing a teacher edition text or other source-including web sites and cell phone apps-providing solutions or answers beyond those already provided in the student text.
+(Odd-numbered answers in the back of a math text, for example, are not undue aid, but any source providing even-numbered answers or additional detail is.) - Getting well-intentioned assistance (e.g., from tutors, peers, parents, or other resources) that consistently produces higher grades on out-of-class work that the student cannot explain or replicate in the classroom.
 Aid that benefits a student's grade but not their learning is considered undue aid; students are expected to be able to explain and replicate in class any work completed outside of class.
 A pattern of work that greatly exceeds what the student can explain or reproduce in class is considered ample evidence that undue aid has been accessed.